Looking for decay prevention? Call Preventive Dental today on

 What treatment will I need?

 If the decay is not too serious, the dental team will remove all the decay and repair the tooth with a filling.
 Sometimes the nerve in the middle of the tooth can be damaged.
 If so, the dentist will need to carry out root canal treatment by removing the nerve and then repairing the tooth with a filling or a crown.
-If the tooth is so badly decayed that it cannot be repaired, the dentist may have to take the tooth out.

 Is there anything I can do to protect my teeth against decay?